Javascript in the Browser - HTML & CSS

 Now, we are going to create a new folder called, weather-widget that sits next to the index.html file.

-3. You should also see the folder created in the Finder window on the right.
+weather-widget.
+We will use this folder to store the files created for this module. - You should also see the folder created in the Finder window on the right.

 Project Architecture